sSpectrem/About-Me-/README.md

 - cats
 - seafood
 - DONUTS I LOVE DONUTS BRO
+- artful (die of death)

 DISLIKES:
+- cockroaches
+- ragebaiters, PLEASE DO NOT RAGEBAIT ME IM ACTUALLY GONNA SCREAM SO BAD

 BOUNDARIES

 - shipping me with my friends.
 - genuinely being inappropriate
 - i really do not have allot of boundaries but if I get uncomfortable with you, I will let you know.
 No harsh feelings.

+My Fandoms!!
+(Multifandom)
+- Unstable Universe
+- Die of Death
+- Forsaken
+- SCP:SL
+- DBD
+- HSR
+- Roblox
+- Clash of Critters
+- probably more I can't remember

+if I'm offline, it usually only means 3 things.
+1. I'm sleeping
+2. I'm at school
+3. I'm busy

+(just tell me to go online when u have my socials)